 Online stores can be customized and tailor-fit to what a business needs.
 Customer experiences can also be unique for each type of customer persona.
 Every touch point can be unique to any individual.
 The possibilities are endless.

-And with all these traits, we can definitely say that whatever the circumstances may bring, Ecommerce is already well-equipped to face any challenge head on.
+And with all these traits, we can definitely say that whatever the circumstances may bring, Ecommerce is already well-equipped to face any challenge head-on.

 Outsource and Adapt

 Let me just say that knowing what made Ecommerce successful through the pandemic is just one thing in this equation.
-For this to be productive, we need to think about the lessons we learned and apply it to our own businesses.
+For this to be productive, we need to think about the lessons we learned and apply them to our own businesses.
 All businesses, no matter what industry.

 As I said earlier, digital is not the future anymore.
 It’s NOW.
 All businesses should at least put plans to make their processes digital or consider operating solely digitally or even just having a digital presence through having a website or through social media.